Skip to main content

 Key Message

+Thirty-five percent of military spouses require an occupational license to work in their chosen profession.
 Licensure compacts create seamless licensure portability for all members of a profession, including military spouses and service members.
-Compacts are state-to-state agreements that establish uniform standards to multistate practice while preserving a state’s practice act and initial licensure process.
-By adopting licensure compacts, states can improve military spouse employment and military family financial readiness.
+By adopting licensure compacts, states can improve military family financial readiness.

 Analysis